 Mexico and Canada have both committed to reducing methane emissions by 45%, while companies such as BP, Engie, ENI, Repsol, Saudi Aramco, Statoil and Total have all followed up their expressed concerns about methane with monitoring for emissions and disclosing information.
 Within the US itself, regulation regarding methane emissions is stronger in individual states such as California, Colorado and Wyoming than it is at the federal level.

 For reasons of public safety, environmental protection and operational efficiency, the consensus within the oil and gas industry is that methane emissions must be better controlled.
 This includes both planned releases of gas and unplanned emissions in the form of leaks, and requires a three-pronged approach:

-The first is to build or modify systems, such that they emit less and prevent losses.
-Where burning off excess gas from vents was once standard practice, we are now seeing more new and modified plants incorporating vapour recovery systems that use the excess gas for pneumatic pumps and valves.
+- To build or modify systems, such that they emit less and prevent losses.
+Where burning off excess gas from vents was once standard practice, we are now seeing more new and modified plants incorporating vapor recovery systems that use the excess gas for pneumatic pumps and valves.

 Whereas the first two steps above are concerned with long-term investment and system design, the third is a much quicker and easier step to address.
 Much of the existing regulation around gas emissions and gas leak detection are based on a series of protocols known as Method 21.
-These require operators to use ‘sniffers’ – devices that use a physical or chemical reaction to identify the presence of leaked gas.
+These require operators to use gas sniffers – devices that use a physical or chemical reaction to identify the presence of fugitive emissions.